-The Board has established a policy that every student must have an Emergency Medical Authorization Form completed and signed by his/her parent in order to participate in any activity off school grounds.
+The Board has established a policy that every student must have a Student Annual Update (SAU) completed within PowerSchool (Forms link) by their parent in order to participate in any activity off school grounds.
 This includes field trips, spectator trips, athletic and other extracurricular activities, and co-curricular activities.

-The Emergency Medical Authorization Form is provided at the time of enrollment and at the beginning of each year.
-Failure to return the completed form to the school will jeopardize a student's educational program.
+Failure to complete the SAU in PowerSchool will jeopardize a student's educational program.
 Please make the school aware of any health needs concerning your child.
-Fill out the Pupil Registration/Information form as completely as possible.
 We will cooperate with you in arriving at the best methods for assisting your child.